This post has been modified to reflect new information since its original publication.

-In this article, we’ll show you how to remove yourself from these sites.
-They each have site-specific opt-out instructions, and we’ll walk you through all of them.
+In this article, we’ll show you how to remove yourself from these sites and more.
+Each company has specific opt-out instructions, and we’ll walk you through all of them.
 We’ll also show you some common pitfalls you need to watch out for as you go through the process.

 Why do people-search sites have my data?

 People-search sites crawl the web, scanning for information they can use to construct personal profiles of you.
 They get their initial data from public records published by the government.
 Then, they flesh the profiles out with information from social media posts, news articles, marketing databases, and more.

 Because all the information on these sites is publicly available, the sites aren’t technically violating any privacy laws by reposting it.

 But even though it’s legal, it is understandably an unnerving experience to see your personal information on these sites.
 Many of them reveal:

 - Your full name and the names of your family members